alexeykuz-sys/MyRecipe-MS3/README.md

 **- First Time Visitor Goals:**

-1. As a visitor to the website, I want to easily understand the main purpose of the game.
+1. As a visitor to the website, I want to easily understand the main purpose of the website.
-2. As a visitor navigate through the game
+2. As a visitor easy to register and login/out
-3. As a visitor I want to have a clear rules, how to play.
+3. As a visitor I want to see recipes on my frontpage
-4. As a visitor want an easy way to contact developer.
+4. As a visitor i want an easy to add,edit and delete recipes.
-5. As a returning visitor to the website, I would like to have a choice of languages to learn or improve
+5. As a vis

 **- Returning Visitor Goals:**